Is coronavirus seasonal?

 What can we learn from other seasonal human coronavirus infections?

 Four human coronaviruses are commonly found in human populations: HKU1, HCoV-229E, HCoV-NL63 and HCoV-OC43.
 In the United Kingdom and in other temperate regions of the world, these viruses circulate during the winter months, usually peaking between January and March.
 A detailed study of their prevalence and peak time of infection was conducted in Scotland between 2005 and 2017.
-Patients that presented at their GP surgery or hospital with respiratory illness were screened against a panel of viruses that cause respiratory infections, including seasonal human coronaviruses.
+Patients that presented at their GP surgery or hospital with respiratory illness were screened against a panel of viruses that cause respiratory infections, these viruses included seasonal human coronaviruses.

 The model predicted that SARS-CoV-2 outbreaks could occur at any time of year.
 However, outbreaks emerging in late winter or spring are likely to have less severe peaks than outbreaks occurring in autumn or early winter.
 These conclusions depend on the similarity of SARS-CoV-2 transmission to that of the common human coronaviruses, including seasonality.
 If there are similarities, and if SARS-CoV-2 establishes itself permanently in the human population, then it is likely that outbreaks will occur most frequently during the winter months.

 Can the weather influence the spread of SARS-CoV-2?

 A study estimating the basic case reproduction number (R0, a measure of the rate of infection) across provinces in China found no correlation with temperature or humidity.
 This finding is consistent with a further study of 224 cities across China, which observed no clear link between ambient temperature and rates of new infections.
 On the other hand, a separate study of 429 Chinese cities found a negative relationship between the rate of spread of the virus and local temperature.

 So far, therefore, there is only weak evidence for seasonal variation in SARS-CoV-2 transmission, with the suggestion of stronger spread during winter months in temperate regions.
-Further research is needed to confirm this seasonal variation and then to understand whether it results from differences in virus survival outside of the human host, or seasonal differences in human social behaviours.
-If SARS-CoV-2 does interact, through cross-immunity, with other seasonal coronaviruses already circulating in human populations then these interactions might indirectly cause seasonal changes in the prevalence of COVID-19.
+Further research is needed to confirm this seasonal variation and then to understand whether it results from differences in virus survival outside of the human host, or seasonal differences in human social behaviours (such as spending more time indoors during the winter).